 My main interests lie in human (altered) states of consciousness, free will, mental disorder, neuroscience, artificial intelligence and how all of this relates to society and politics.

-With the ever increasing influence of data-driven systems on our societies, I am incredibly interested in the ethical and societal implications of new technologies such as artificial intelligence and machine learning.
-It is of crucial importance to monitor what the actual impact of these new technologies is.
+With the ever increasing influence of data-driven systems on our societies, I am incredibly interested in the ethical and societal implications of new upcoming technologies such as artificial intelligence, applied neuroscience, computational biology and robotics.
+It is of crucial importance to monitor what the actual impact of these new technologies are.
 Is technology making us more human, more clever, or more dumb and hive-like?
 How will humanity cope with wide spread automation and possible sentient artificial intelligence?
-Are we killing human imagination and attention by giving every 8 year old a smartphone and stocking it primarily with entertainment?
+Are we killing human imagination and attention by giving every 8 year old a smartphone and stocking it primarily with entertainment, essentially turning it into an addiction device ?
 How do we fight search engine and social network based information bubbles?

 The human psyche is the battleground of the 21st centuries cognitive capitalism.
-It are exactly these philosophical questions that deserve critical answers, as they are shoved under the table by tech-Utopians making a quick buck, undermining our psychological health.
+It are exactly these philosophical and scientific questions that deserve critical answers, as they are shoved under the table by tech-utopians making a quick buck, undermining our psychological health.